 F1.
-Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2020 who fit the following categories:
+Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2022 who fit the following categories:

 NOTE: Study abroad students are EXCLUDED.
-In Fall 2020, there were two students studying abroad.
+In Fall 2022, there were 74 students studying abroad.

-First-time, first- year (freshman) students Undergraduates
+First-time, first- year students Undergraduates

-Percent who are fromout of state (exclude international/nonresident aliens from the numerator and denominator) 86% 86%
+Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 88% 88%

 Percent of men who join fraternities 0% 0%

 Percent of women who join sororities 0% 0%

-Percent who live in college-owned, -operated, or -affiliated housing
+Percent who live in college-owned, -operated, or -affiliated housing 100% 96%

-Percent who live off campus or commute
+Percent who live off campus or commute 0% 4%

-Percent of students age 25 and older 0% 0.3%
+Percent of students age 25 and older 0% 0.4%

-Average age of full-time students 18.1 19.6
+Average age of full-time students 18.2 19.7

-Average age of all students (full- and part-time) 18.1 19.6
+Average age of all students (full- and part-time) 18.2 19.7